netsoftacademy/50DaysofDevOPs/2024/day42/README.md

-## Day 42 Getting Started Container Orchestration Kubernetes
+## Day 42 Getting Started with Package Management Docker

-  - Introduction to Kubernetes & feature of Kubernetes
+  - Getting started with Virtualisation in Docker
-  - Explain Kubernetes Architecure in Depth
+  - Explain the Architecture of Docker
-  - Explain the Concept of Node & Pod
+  - Installation of Docker in Local & AWS
-  - Installation of Kubernets in AWS with CLI
+  - Explain the various objects in Docker (Images, Containers, Volumes & Networks)
-  - Explain the Role of Master & Control Plane
+  - Explain the Docker Commands

-  - Today Sessions Notes, Important Cheat sheets, YAML File Syntax
+  - Today Sessions Notes, Important Cheat sheets
   - Link
-  - Kubernetes Interview Questions
+  - Docker Interview Questions
   - Link

-  - Student work: Write an Article & post it on LinkedIn of above topic
+  - Student work: Write an Article & post it on LinkedIn of Virtualisation, installation of Docker & Commands

  [← Previous Day](../day41/README.md) | [Next Day →](../day43/README.md)